Surface Roughness

 Deburr anything.
 Beneficial for oil pipelines and pipe threads.

 “Deburr” steel parts and create nano-isotropic surfaces in a few seconds.
-Simultaneously nitride or oxynitride as required.
+Simultaneously, nitride or oxynitride as required.

 On the left is nitrided and deburred.
 On the right is the surface before the deburring.